 One by one, put each statement on the Judge-Your-Neighbor Worksheet up against the four questions, and then turn around the statement you're working on.
-(If you need help, refer back to the example on pages 14-15).
+(If you need help, refer back to the example in the section entitled "How to Write on the Worksheet.")
 Throughout this process, explore being open to possibilities beyond what you think you know.
 There's nothing more exciting than discovering the don't-know mind.